A History of First Unitarian

 Rev. Elizabeth Lerner Maclay Arrives

 After a two-year search, the congregation called Rev. Elizabeth Lerner Maclay to be the eighteenth settled minister at First Unitarian with a nearly unanimous vote on April 30, 2017.
-She began her ministry at First Unitarian during the summer of 2017.
+She began her ministry at First Unitarian during the summer of 2017, and was officially installed by the congregation as our minister on October 22, 2017.